Eating Disorders

 Types of Eating Disorders

-- Weighing at least 15 percent below the average for height and weight group
+- Weighing at least 15% below the average for height and weight group

 - Missing at least three consecutive menstrual cycles (if a female of childbearing age)